 Skip to content

 The queen bee is the most important member of the hive, as she is responsible for laying eggs, controlling the behaviour of the other bees, and maintaining the overall health and productivity of the colony.
-But how does the queen bee control the hive?
+But how does the queen bee and hive work together?

 One way the queen bee controls the hive is through the use of pheromones.
 She produces a variety of chemical signals that communicate with the other bees and regulate their behaviour.
 For example, the queen bee releases a pheromone that suppresses the development of ovaries in worker bees, preventing them from laying eggs and ensuring that she remains the only reproductive female in the colony.
 She also releases a pheromone that attracts worker bees to her, encouraging them to groom and feed her, and reinforcing her dominance over the colony.